 Without Section 230, developers of these online services would face immense difficulties launching new games and apps.
 App stores and other online marketplaces that host these online services would face increased legal risks for allowing new, unverified apps and services.
 With significant hurdles and a burdensome verification process, it will become difficult for web-based developers to update existing apps, games, and services and even more challenging to launch new services.

-Without Section 230, what do developers stand to lose?
+Without Section 230, what do apps and online businesses stand to lose?

-Recently, U.S. policymakers have considered changes to the law that would have a significant impact on all online businesses, including developers and users.
+Recently, US policymakers have considered changes to Section 230 that could alter how everyone interacts online and have unintended, harmful consequences for online businesses, including apps, games, and online businesses and other start-ups.
 Learn more about these policy proposals and the potential risks.

 What The Internet Would Look Like Without User Content